 D4.
-Attach the other ends of the struts to the blue hubs at the top of the dome so that the purple hubs are towards the center of the dome, with the openings for the supports struts pointing to the sides of the tunnel dome.
+Attach the other ends of the struts to the blue hubs at the top of the dome so that the purple hubs are towards the center of the dome.

 D5.
 Take 8 blue struts and connect the purple hubs to the top of the 2nd tier.